05 Sep Scotch whisky sip or save?

 Drink whisky with Eat Walk Glasgow

-Of course, here at Eat Walk Glasgow, we couldn’t run a food tour without offering our guests a dram of Scotch whisky and it’s always fun introducing the ‘water of life’ to people who have never tried it before.
+Of course, here at Eat Walk Glasgow .
+We couldn’t run a food tour without offering our guests a dram of Scotch whisky.
+It’s always fun introducing the ‘water of life’ to people who have never tried it before.
+Guides happy to give advice on Scotch whisky sip or save?

 It’s always nice to see new friendships being forged.